 Volume of Content

-For the rest of the people who like me, are juggling their actual job & living their life, and don't want to spend every waking hour producing content, here is my view.
+For the rest of you who are juggling you actual job & living your life, and don't want to spend every waking hour producing content, here is my advice.

 Keep it quality